themesberg/flowbite-react/packages/cli/README.md

 ### Non-interactive

 You can also pass command line arguments to set up a new project non-interactively.
-See `create-flowbite-react --help`:
+See `npx create-flowbite-react@latest --help`:

 ```bash
 npx create-flowbite-react@latest <project-directory> [options]